 Power output: 1,062kW (645C), 1,230kW (645E)

-Rebuilt from the DA class between 1978 and 1983, the class is still in use today, currently in use on both freight and passenger services.
-Out of the original 85 locomotives built, 45 remain in service.
+Rebuilt from the DA class between 1978 and 1983, the class is still in use today on freight services.
+Out of the original 85 locomotives built, only a handful remain in service as the class is slowly being phased out.
 The DCP class originally denoted locomotives owned by Tranz Scenic 2001 Limited, but now denotes those locomotives fitted with bogie strops to prevent the bogies separating in a derailment.
-The class is slowly being phased out from service. - DE class

 Number range: 6006-6317 (DF), 7008-7348 (DFT)